cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 Defender is not strictly required for this purpose; any product that fulfills the requirements outlined in this baseline policy group may be used.
-If the agency uses Microsoft Defender to meet this baseline policy group, see the following policy of the CISA M365 Security Configuration Baseline for Defender for Office 365.
+If the agency uses Microsoft Defender to meet this baseline policy group, see the following policy of the CISA M365 Secure Configuration Baseline for Defender for Office 365.

 - [MS.DEFENDER.1.2v1 \| CISA M365 Secure Configuration Baseline for Defender for Office 365](./defender.md#msdefender12v1)